 So remote that they don’t even figure on Google Maps, the 378 San Blas Islands are the ultimate destination for those of you hankering after an unforgettable experience in uncharted waters.
 With endless hiking trails to discover on land, and stunning waters in which to cool down, these islands off Panama are certainly somewhere to consider for a secluded holiday.

 14. Andros Island, Bahamas

 Much of the Bahamas are very populated, but there are some more remote areas which are worth exploring, such as Andros Island where you will discover beautiful beaches, great diving spots and ideal fishing conditions.

 With 800-acres of private island to explore, Pine Cay is one of the lesser-known destinations in Turks and Caicos, with stunning wildlife, great beaches and surprisingly few tourists.
 Pine Cay creates the perfect hidden holiday destination.

 16. Catalina Island, California

 Incredibly, there are still some relatively secret destinations closer to mainland America such as Catalina Island, situated 40 miles off the coast near Los Angeles.
 With only a few thousand locals living on the island, it offers blissful relaxation with a hint of luxury.

-South America is emerging as one of the newest and coolest yachting destinations, with many wonderful places only reachable by a yacht.
+South America is emerging as one of the newest and coolest yachting destinations, with many wonderful hidden gems only reachable by a yacht.

 17. Victoria Island, Patagonia, Argentina